voschezang/coding-handbook/systems/power.md

 ## Government

 Governments can be separated along the dimensions centralization and alignment.
 Centralization is "vertical" coupling an alignment is "horizontal" coupling.
 This approach produces four quadrants.
+See [coupling](../alignment/coupling.md).

 <img src="../img/power-centralization-coupling-government.png" alt="power-centralization-couling-government" style="max-height:24em;" />